James Bond Theme Songs, From Worst to Best

 I sat through Adele's Glastonbury set on TV to hear this, so it must be quite good.
-Daniel Craig's Bond films have alternated between good and bad themes, so hopefully the next one will be great.
+Daniel Craig's first four Bond films alternated between good and bad themes, so hopes were high for number five.
+Oh well.
 In fact, there may be a correlation between the quality of the theme and the quality of the film where Craig's era is concerned.

 7. Chris Cornell: You Know My Name (Casino Royale)

-Chris Cornell died recently, and despite his lengthy and successful career, many news outlets used this track to sum him up.
+When Chris Cornell died, despite his lengthy and successful career many news outlets used this track to sum him up.
 Perhaps that says more about Bond films being far more widely known than Soundgarden, but this is certainly one of his best songs.
 The chorus of this gives me goosebumps, and it was a definite return to form for the Bond music after the uninspiring Brosnan themes.

 6. Duran Duran: A View To A Kill

 Much like "The Living Daylights" this couldn't be mistaken as coming from any decade other than the 1980s.
 As a child of that decade, this is probably the Bond theme I've heard more than any other.
 And speaking of Decade, Duran Duran's best-of compilation of that name is awesome too.
 Check it out.

 This is perhaps the ultimate Bond theme for the ultimate Bond film.
 I saw a screening of "Goldfinger" at the cinema and when the song started the goose bumps flew up and down my arms immediately.
 That's despite me having heard it thousands of times.
 It's loud, brash, and glorious, and has a sledgehammer impact in the film.

 4. The John Barry Orchestra: On Her Majesty's Secret Service